pgRouting/pgrouting/src/max_flow/doc/pgr_maxFlowPushRelabel.rst

 One to Many
 .....................................................................

-The available signature calculates the maximum flow from one source vertex to many sink vertices.
+Ccalculates the maximum flow from one source vertex to many sink vertices in a directed graph.

 .. code-block:: none